datopian/flowershow/site/content/docs/contentlayer.md

 ## Contentlayer config file

 <div className="border-2 border-slate-400 rounded-md px-4 mb-2">
-❗ Note that in the examples below, we are directly modifing the `contentlayer.config.js` file.
+❗ Note that in the examples below, we are directly modifying the `contentlayer.config.js` file.
 This will change in upcoming releases, as we're currently working on separating Flowershow core settings from user configurations to enable smooth upgrades.
 </div>

-In order for Contentlayer to do its job, it needs to know a few things in advance:
+For Contentlayer to do its job, it needs to know a few things in advance:
 - a directory with your markdown files
 - document type definitions that describe structures of JSON files it should create out of these markdown files

-These two things (and more), are set up in `contentlayer.config.js` file, which can be found in the top level directory of your Flowershow project.
+These two things (and more), are set up in `contentlayer.config.js` file, which can be found in the top-level directory of your Flowershow project.
 This file looks something like this:

 ```js
 // contentlayer.config.js